henrikhorluck/tdt4140-washlists/README.md

 ### Migrating the database

-Now we should be able to run django.
+Now we should be able to run Django.
 To set up the database tables we must first apply the migrations.
 To do this run

 ```
 python manage.py migrate